 If your credit score isn't as high as you'd like, you have a few options to avoid punitive interest rates.
 You could consider making a larger down payment, or asking a trusted friend or family member to be a co-signer on your loan.

 Borrowers with low or no credit can still get car loans, known as "subprime" or "deep subprime" loans, on their own.
 (Those labels apply to numerical credit-score ranges, typically at or below 600.)
 In fact, it's estimated that about 20 percent of all auto loans are currently these types of loans.
 However, these borrowers may pay more overall than they have to, especially at a “Buy Here Pay Here” dealership.
 If you're in this situation, you should still shop around.

 No matter which type of lender you choose, make sure you fully understand the terms of the loan offered to you.
 It's easy to focus just on the monthly payment the lender presents and think about how that fits your budget.
 However, the smarter approach is to think about how the lender calculated that number in the first place.

-Amid all the excitement of buying a car, it’s easy to overlook the details that go into financing your purchase.
-Don’t fall into this trap.
-After all, you’ll likely want to enjoy your new or used car purchase for a long time—and that means affording its payments over that time as well.
+Amid all the excitement of buying a car, it's easy to overlook the details that go into financing your purchase.
+Don't fall into this trap.
+After all, you'll likely want to enjoy your new or used car purchase for a long time—and that means affording the loan payments over that time, as well.